AdguardTeam/AdguardKnowledgeBase/pages/09.browser-extensions/01.overview/docs.en.md

 * Palemoon

-### Why Adguard AdBlocker is better than Adblock or AdBlock Plus
+### Why AdGuard AdBlocker is better than Adblock or AdBlock Plus

-* Adguard AdBlocker is really fast and lightweight.
+* AdGuard AdBlocker is really fast and lightweight.
 It uses half as much memory as other popular solutions: Adblock, Adblock Plus.

-* Adguard AdBlocker can handle Anti-AdBlock scripts.
+* AdGuard AdBlocker can handle Anti-AdBlock scripts.
 You won't have to turn off the AdBlocker anymore to be able to visit the websites that are using such scripts.
 Just send a complaint to our tech support and we'll handle it.

-* Adguard AdBlocker is simply better looking and modern.
+* AdGuard AdBlocker is simply better looking and modern.